lordprime/SW-WCD-RESEARCH/safety.md

 1. **LEGAL COMPLIANCE**: This system must ONLY be used on domains you own or have explicit written permission to test.
 Never target third-party sites.

 2. **ETHICAL BOUNDARIES**: All experiments are designed for research purposes only.
-Implementation on production systems without authorization may violate laws and ethical guidelines.
+Implementation on production systems without authorization will violate laws and ethical guidelines.

 3. **AUTO-SAFETY FEATURES**:
    - All Service Workers auto-unregister after 5 minutes